colonyengine/colony/REFERENCES.md

-generation, signed distance functions, voronoi maps, etc), noise (turbulence, procedural generation, Perlin noise, etc), object intersections (bounding box against bounding box, sphere against bounding box, etc), physics simulation (kinematics, inverse kinematics, fluid, sterring, etc), etc. As this section grows, we will categorize a reference by the main topic it talks about (or for what we used it), even though it likely could go into multiple different sections.
+generation, signed distance functions, voronoi maps, etc), noise (turbulence, procedural generation, Perlin noise, etc), object intersections (bounding box against bounding box, sphere against bounding box, etc), physics simulation (kinematics, inverse kinematics, fluid, car steering, etc), etc. As this section grows, we will categorize a reference by the main topic it talks about (or for what we used it), even though it likely could go into multiple different sections.

  - Ericson, Christer (2004).
 [Real-Time Collision Detection][RTCD-Ericson].
 CRC Press.
 ISBN 1558607323.
 [Errata][RTCD-Err-Ericson]

 # Algorithms

  - Cormen, Thomas H. and Leiserson, Charles E. and Rivest, Ronald L. and Stein, Clifford (2009).
 [Introduction to Algorithms, Third Edition][IA-Cormen].
 The MIT Press.
 ISBN 0262033844 [Errata][IA-Err-Cormen]